-The OFES NSTX Upgrade Project Program Manager (SC-OFES) is:
+The FES NSTX Upgrade Project Program Manager is:

-- Responsible for programmatic guidance, including defining project objectives, scope, schedule and cost; - Responsible for allocating project funding; - Responsible for coordinating the organization and implementation of major project reviews; - Responsible for project oversight at an executive level.
+- Responsible for programmatic guidance, including defining project objectives, scope, schedule and cost; - Responsible for allocating project funding; - Responsible for coordinating the organization and implementation of major project reviews, and; - Responsible for project oversight at an executive level.

-The NSTX Upgrade Project Federal Project Director (SC-PSO) is responsible to the Acquisition Executive/Program Secretarial Office for executing the project.
+The NSTX Upgrade Project Federal Project Director (SC-PSO) is responsible to the Acquisition Executive/Program Secretarial Office for overseeing the execution of the project.
 The Federal Project Director is responsible for:

-- Planning and implementing, and completing the project using a systems engineering approach. - Organizing and directing the Integrated Project Team (IPT) that is comprised of both DOE and NSTX Upgrade Project team personnel to implement and achieve the overall project objectives and goals. - Overseeing implementation of the project objectives, scope, schedule and cost, including: - Overseeing the design, fabrication, environmental, safety, and health efforts, including risk management, performed by the PPPL team and their subcontractors, and other functions enumerated in the Project Execution Plan, in accordance with public law, regulations, and Executive orders. - o Serving as the point of contact between federal and contractor staff for all matters relating to the NSTX Upgrade Project and its execution. - o Performing all required project status reporting to DOE HQ organizations and database management systems.
+- Ensuring that the planning, implementing, and completing of the project is based on a systems engineering approach; - Organizing and directing the Integrated Project Team (IPT) that is comprised of both DOE and NSTX Upgrade Project team personnel to implement and achieve the overall project objectives and goals; - Overseeing implementation of the project objectives, scope, schedule and cost, including:

-- o Evaluates and verifies reported progress; makes projections of progress and indentifies trends. - o Serving as the Contracting Officer's technical representative.
+- Overseeing the design, fabrication, environmental, safety, and health efforts, including risk management, performed by the PPPL team and their subcontractors, and other functions enumerated in the Project Execution Plan, in accordance with public law, regulations, and Executive orders; - Serving as the point of contact between federal and contractor staff for all matters relating to the NSTX Upgrade Project and its execution; - Performing all required project status reporting to DOE HQ organizations and database management systems; - Evaluates and verifies reported progress; makes projections of progress and identifies trends, and; - Serving as the Contracting Officer's technical representative.